RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/gearsbuilder/collect.md

 public GearsBuilder<T> collect()
 ```

-Collects all the records to the shard that started the execution.
+Collects all of the records to the shard where the RedisGears job started.

 ## Parameters